hwanglab/rnaseq_workshop/06_expression.md

 * '--stranded' specifies whether data is stranded or not.
 The TruSeq strand-specific RNA libraries suggest the 'reverse' option for this parameter.
 * '--minaqual' will skip all reads with alignment quality lower than the given minimum value
 * '--type' specifies the feature type (3rd column in GFF file) to be used. (default, suitable for RNA-Seq and Ensembl GTF files: **exon**)
-* '--idattr' The feature ID used to identity the counts in the output table.
+* '--idattr' The feature ID used to identify the counts in the output table.
 The default, suitable for RNA-SEq and Ensembl GTF files, is gene_id.

 Run the script `$RNA_HOME/rnaseq/expression/htseq_counts/htseq_count.sh` to obtain gene-level counts: